midas-network/flu-scenario-modeling-hub_archive/README.md

 Those teams interested in accessing additional computational power should contact Katriona Shea at k-shea@psu.edu.

+## Funding

+Scenario modeling groups are supported through grants to the contributing investigators.

+The Scenario Modeling Hub site is supported by the MIDAS Coordination Center, NIGMS Grant U24GM132013 (2019-2024) and R24GM153920 (2024-2029) to the University of Pittsburgh.

 ## Teams and models

 *   [*California Department of Public Health — FluCAT*](https://github.com/midas-network/flu-scenario-modeling-hub_archive/blob/main/data-processed/CADPH-FluCAT/metadata-CADPH-FluCAT.txt)